COVID-19: Czech Republic mulls easing of restrictions this week

-Prague, Czech Republic – The Czech government will discuss on Wednesday the possible easing of restrictions as the epidemiological situations appears to slowly but steadily improve throughout the country.
+Prague, Czech Republic – The Czech government will discuss on Wednesday the possible easing of COVID-19 restrictions as the epidemiological situations appears to slowly but steadily improve throughout the country.

 COVID-19 figures have been corresponding to the fourth level of the counter-epidemic five-tier system PES for five days in a row.